nice-game-hints/tachyon-dreams/ToThePast/statue.md

 If you take the seed that was inside the berry and type "Put seed in pool" you will obtain a fragrant fruit, which is one of the godly gifts!

 ## Alright!
 I have the gifts.
 Fantastic!
-Give each item to the statue by typing "give *item* to staute" and the end of game cutscene should play.
+Give each item to the statue by typing "give *item* to statue" and the end of game cutscene should play.
 Congratulations!